ClassicDIY/ClassicMQTT/code/Python/README.md

 **Parameters:**
 ```
 --classic <ClassicHost>         : The IP address of your Midnite Classic Solar Controller, no default.
---classic_port <502>            : The prot for the Classic MODBUS, defaults to 502 if unspecified.
+--classic_port <502>            : The port for the Classic MODBUS, defaults to 502 if unspecified.
---classic_name <Classic>        : The name used in the Android app when adding a controller to the nav bar.
+--classic_name <classic>        : The name used in the Android app when adding a controller to the nav bar.
 --mqtt <127.0.0.1>              : The IP or URL of the MQTT Broker, defaults to 127.0.0.1 if unspecified.
 --mqtt_port <1883>              : The port to you to connect to the MQTT Broker, defaults to 1883 if unspecified.
 --mqtt_root <ClassicMQTT>       : The root for your MQTT topics, defaults to ClassicMQTT if unspecified.
 --mqtt_user <username>          : The username to access the MQTT Broker.
 --mqtt_pass <password>          : The passowrd to access the MQTT Broker.
---wake_publish_rate <seconds>   : The amount of time between updates when in wake mode (5 seconds).
+--wake_publish_rate <5>         : The amount of seconds between updates when in wake mode (default is 5 seconds).
---snooze_publish_rate <seconds> : The amount of time between updates when in snooze mode (5 minutes).
+--snooze_publish_rate <300>     : The amount of seconds between updates when in snooze mode (default is 5 minutes).
---wake_duration <seconds>       : The amount of time to stay in wake mode after reciving an "info" or "wake" message (15 minutes).
+--wake_duration <900>           : The amount of seconds to stay in wake mode after reciving an "info" or "wake" message (default is 15 minutes).
 ```

 ## **Run It**